nyyakko/xmlang/README.md

 # XMLang

-a programming language based on xml.\
+a programming language based on xml.

-you ask the why, and I ask why not. we are not the same.\
+why?
+I mean, why not. :^).

 # Building